 When you know you want to find someone, it can become almost an obsession, but you have to take a step back, remember the good things that you do have in your life, and take an outlook of gratitude.
 Be thankful for what you have, and thankful for the freedom that single life is giving you right now.
 Spend more time with your friends, hang out with your family, get focused on your fitness, pursue your passion, make time for your hobbies… have a healthy mix of the different aspects of your life, and sustain this even as the dates start to come through.

 Here, this is why being single is actually so awesome.
-If you embrace what this article is saying, you might actually find that you start enjoying being single more again.
-When you reach this point – all desperation starts to disappear and instead, you know it would take someone super special to change it.
+If you embrace what this article is saying, you might actually find that you start enjoying being single more again and it will certainly help you to stay motivated when dating.
+Why?
+Because when you reach this point – all desperation starts to disappear and instead, you know it would take someone super special to change it.

 4. Diversify Your Dating